rustasync/team/async-book/src/execution/wakeups.md

 again once it is ready to make more progress.
 This is done with the `LocalWaker` and `Waker` types.

+Each time a future is polled, it is polled as part of a "task".
+Tasks are top-level futures that track readiness and can schedule themselves to be polled by an executor.

-`LocalWaker` and `Waker` each provide a `wake()` method that can be used to tell the executor that the appropriate task should be awoken, and its top-level future should be polled again.
-Both types are also implement `clone()` so that they can be copied around and stored.
+`LocalWaker` and `Waker` each provide a `wake()` method that can be used to tell the executor that their associated task should be awoken.
+When `wake()` is called, the executor knows that the task associated with the `Waker` is ready to make progress, and its future should be polled again.

+`LocalWaker` and `Waker` also implement `clone()` so that they can be copied around and stored.
 The difference between the two is
 thread-safety: `LocalWaker` is `!Send` and `!Sync`, and so cannot be used from threads other than the one it was created from.
 This allows `LocalWaker`